imagej/imagej.github.io/_pages/plugins/xlib.md

 The example color image (top right) shows multiple noisy phases.
 Conventional median filtering on each of the R,G,B bands separately yields the top right image.
 As can be perceived due to the RGB bands, new colors appear that are not present on the original image.
 Multidimensional geometrical filtering (in the RGB case, 3-dimensional) by using the Weiszfeld algorithm yields the bottom left image.
 When additionally confining to already existing color vectors only, the bottom right image results.

--   {% include citation last='Weiszfeld' first='E V' title='Sur le point pour lequel la somme des distances de n points donnes est minimum' journal='The Tohoku Mathematical Journal' volume='43' pages='355-386' year='1937' %}
+-   {% include citation last='Weiszfeld' first='E V' title='Sur le point pour lequel la somme des distances de n points donnes est minimum' journal='The Tohoku Mathematical Journal' volume='43' pages='355-386' year='1937' %} <!-- TODO: online ISSN 1881-2015; but no DOI -->

 ### Remove Background